The textile society professional development award 2017

 Llantarnam Grange Arts Centre in South Wales has invited Caren to create a new piece of work for a group exhibition entitled 'Suffrage' to mark the centenary of women's suffrage.
-The show will bring the visual arts and political discourse together and focus on textile art and its role in political expression.
-It will run from 6th October to 17th November 2018.
+The show brings the visual arts and political discourse together and focuses on textile art and its role in political expression.
+Her new work ‘Media Meddles’ is now being exhibited at LGAC until 17th November 2018.

-Caren is currently making new artworks for The Knitting & Stitching Show which will take place in October & November (see Exhibitions for details).
+Caren has now completed a project of new artworks for The Knitting & Stitching Show which will take place in October & November (see Exhibitions for details).
 She will be creating an installation in the form of an adolescent's bedroom, called 'What's Going On Upstairs', which will concentrate on the effects of eating disorders.